Skip to main content

 CODI Debt by Filing$718+ million

-CODI disclosed that Lugano's previously reported 2024 revenues of approximately $470 million and operating income of approximately $180 million were "overstated".
+CODI disclosed the overstatement of Lugano's previously reported 2024 revenue and operating income.
 Individual investors claimed losses in the millions, with one lawsuit alleging approximately $7.9 million in unreturned funds and another claiming approximately $6.4 million.

-Investor lawsuits assert that Ferder diverted funds to personal uses including a luxury home in Aspen.
-More than 40 creditors were allegedly defrauded of "hundreds of millions of dollars" through the scheme.
+Investor lawsuits assert that Ferder diverted funds to personal uses.
+More than 40 creditors were allegedly defrauded of hundreds of millions of dollars through the scheme.

 Lugano Privé and client relationships.
 The company launched "Lugano Privé," a members-only club requiring philanthropic commitments for membership.
 The club hosted events and gatherings for members, and the company used salon-based sales relationships in its boutiques.
 Bankruptcy filings state that fraudulent transactions were recorded in ways that misrepresented financing arrangements as sales, which inflated reported revenues.